- Classes currently being taught at the Center for European Integration

 Graduate classes give students the possibility of concentration and specialization in various fields and questions of Integration Studies.
 This can be either the analysis of individual policy fields (e.g. welfare policy, environmental policy, external relations), the examination of specific challenges to European Integration (enlargement, consolidation, constitutionalization, democratization), or the analysis of vertical and horizontal (transnational) processes of governance in the EU.

 The Center offers classes and modules on European Integration as well as on regional policy analysis as it relates to Europe in the following programs of study:

 - BA Political Science at the Otto Suhr Institute, Department of Political and Social Sciences of the Freie Universität Berlin

 - MA Political Science at the Otto Suhr Institute, Department of Political and Social Sciences of the Freie Universität Berlin

 - BA und MA Social Studies (teaching degree) at the Otto Suhr Institute, Department of Political and Social Sciences of the Freie Universität Berlin

 - MA International Relations of the Freie Universität Berlin, the Humboldt Universität zu Berlin and the Universität Potsdam

 Apart from offering classes on the undergraduate and graduate level, the support of PhD candidates is of great importance to the Center.
-Therefore, the Center and the Jean Monnet Chair are actively participating in the establishment of an international post-graduate program, which shall be incorporated into the Dahlem Research School of the Freie Universität Berlin.
+In this context, the Center is involved in the Berlin Graduate School of Transnational Studies, which is integrated into the Dahlem Research School of Freie Universität Berlin.